Culturekey413/culture-key-public/docs/governance/STOP_Framework.md

 ⚖️ The Missing Layer

 Current AI systems focus on:
-performance
+- performance
-speed
+- speed
-scale
+- scale

 But they lack:
-Structured interruption
+- structured interruption

 🔴 The Culture Key STOP Framework